Specialized Programs of Research Excellence (SPORE) Grants

 The National Cancer Institute (NCI) established the Specialized Programs of Research Excellence (SPORE) in 1992 to promote interdisciplinary research and to help basic research findings move quickly from the laboratory to the patient.
 To earn a highly competitive NCI SPORE grant, institutions must demonstrate a high degree of collaboration between first-rate scientists and clinicians and show excellence in translational research projects.

-The Mayo Clinic Cancer Center has four NCI SPORE grants and one SPORE grant that is shared with another institution, supporting research in:
+Mayo Clinic Comprehensive Cancer Center has five NCI SPORE grants, including a lymphoma SPORE grant that is shared with the University of Iowa:

 The objective of the Cancer Center SPOREs is to enhance understanding of the biology of the specific cancers each program addresses and to translate this information into clinical application.
 This objective is accomplished by coordinating interdependent, cooperative research projects within the SPOREs.
 The Cancer Center SPOREs also offer unique opportunities for career development for young researchers, with a special program for researchers to explore innovative ideas that have untapped potential.